LinkItONEDevGroup/LASS/LASS_DB/README.md

 **MongoDB**: https://www.mongodb.org  <br>
 **Couchbase**: http://www.couchbase.com

+#Data Format
+	LASS data format version 2.0 (which is the default data format of LASS version 0.7.1+)

 #Parameters

 You may need to configure the following parameters in order to have the program run on your platform.